QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Finite baryon density and temperature

 \section{Finite baryon density and temperature}

-In this section, we present the extension of the vacuum quark properties as we described in Section~\ref{sec:njlzero}, to the nonvanishing temperature and density as well as the presence of the magnetic field together with the effective quark mass obtained from the NJL augmented with the QMC model.
+In this section we extend the vacuum quark properties as described in Section~\ref{sec:njlzero} to the nonvanishing baryon density and temperature as well as presence of the magnetic field together with the effective constituent quark mass in symmetric nuclear medium obtained from the NJL model augmented with the QMC model.
+Thus, we present the formulas for the properties of pion and kaon for various baryon densities at finite temperature.